Skip to main content

 Water contributes to the maintenance of normal regulation of body temperature.

-At least 2.0 l of water (from all sources) should be consumed daily to achieve the claimed effect.
+At least 2.0 l of water (from all sources) should be consumed daily to achieve the stated effect.

 Wheat bran

-Wheat bran contributes to an acceleration of intestinal transit.
+Wheat bran contributes to the acceleration of intestinal transit.

 Wheat bran contributes to an increase in faecal bulk.

-The beneficial effect is obtained with a daily intake of at least 10 g wheat bran.
-Claims apply only to foods with a high fiber content.
+The positive effect occurs with a daily intake of at least 10 g wheat bran.
+Statements apply only to foods with high fibre content.

 Zinc